Vladimiro Boric Crnosija

 Vladimiro Américo Jorge Boric Crnosija (Vladimir Borić Crnošija; 23 April 1905 – 29 August 1973) was a Chilean cleric and bishop for the Roman Catholic Diocese of Punta Arenas.

-He was born to Juan "Ive" Boric and Natalia Crnosija, both of whom were Croatian immigrants, and completed his primary studies at the San José School.
+He was born to Juan (Ive) Boric and Natalia Crnosija, both Croatian immigrants, and completed his primary studies at the San José School.
 He became ordained in 1930 and was appointed bishop in October 1949 by Pope Pius XII, becoming the first bishop of his hometown of Punta Arenas.
 He died in Santiago on 29 August 1973, at the age of 68, less than two weeks before the 1973 Chilean coup d'état.

-He was the paternal granduncle of Gabriel Boric Font, the current president of Chile.
+His grandnephew, Gabriel Boric Font, is the current president of Chile.